 The term student-centered learning most likely arose in response to educational decisions that did not fully consider what students needed to know or what methods would be most effective in facilitating learning for individual students or groups of students.
 For example, many traditional approaches to schooling could be considered “school-centered,” rather than student-centered, because schools are often organized and managed in ways that work well for organizational operations, but that might not reflect the most effective ways to educate students.
 For example, it’s far more manageable—from an institutional, administrative, or logistical perspective—if all students are being taught in classrooms under the supervision of teachers, if they are given a fixed set of course options to choose from, if they all use the same textbooks and learning resources, or if their education unfolds according to a predetermined schedule.

-Advocates of student-centered learning and more personalized approaches to education want to challenge or overturn these common educational tendencies by making student learning the primary objective in schools—i.e., all considerations that do not in some way improve or facilitate student learning would become secondary (or lower) in importance.
+Advocates of student-centered learning want to challenge or overturn many common organizational or instructional tendencies in schools by making student learning the primary objective—i.e., all considerations that do not in some way improve or facilitate student learning would become secondary (or lower) in importance.
 The basic rationale is that schools should be designed to enhance student learning, not improve organizational efficiency.
-Of course, there is a lot of debate about the best ways to accomplish such an ambitious goal.

 The Glossary of Education Reform by Great Schools Partnership is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.